Business case for investment10/05/2016

 - Better Contract Focus: By using alerts functionality it is possible to avoid roll over contracts.
 You are able to check the amounts that are charged are in line with the contractual agreement.
-You are able to approve contracts before they are signed to be sure they are not committing the company to unfavourable terms and they are within organisation procurement policy.
+You are able to approve contracts before they are signed to be sure they are not committing the company to unfavorable terms and they are within organization procurement policy.
 You are able to monitor contract risk and be sure that clauses such as "termination for convenience" are actively monitored and migrated actions are pre-planned.

 Buying contract management software is similar to any business purchase - it's important to understand the business case for your investment.

-Whilst we are able to provide a tailored estimate of the likely monetary savings on request, this white paper presents the typical savings you can expect to realise when you invest in our software solution.
+Whilst we are able to provide a tailored estimate of the likely monetary savings on request, this white paper presents the typical savings you can expect to realize when you invest in our software solution.

 Below we have presented a typical business case for intelligentcontract.com investment.
 We have made a number of assumptions in order to derive these specific numbers.
 The assumptions are not unrealistic (in fact, we have been prudent when arriving at these assumptive values).

-This business plan presents the costs of a 4 user deployment of intelligentcontract.com (assuming the standard configuration service is purchased along with a user licence for each member of staff) and the resulting savings over a three-year period.
+This business plan presents the costs of a 4 user deployment of intelligentcontract.com (assuming the standard configuration service is purchased along with a user license for each member of staff) and the resulting savings over a three-year period.

 Note that the payback for the investment in the intelligentcontract.com solution in this typical case was just over 6 months.